Skip to main content

 Description

-Azure Web Apps allows sites to run under both HTTP and HTTPS by default.
-Web apps can be accessed by anyone using non-secure HTTP links by default.
-Non-secure HTTP requests can be restricted and all HTTP requests redirected to the secure HTTPS port.
+Azure Web Apps allow sites to run under both HTTP and HTTPS by default.
+Web apps can be accessed by anyone using non-secure HTTP links.
+Non-secure HTTP requests can be restricted and redirected to the secure HTTPS port.
 It is recommended to enforce HTTPS-only traffic.

 Rationale

-Enabling HTTPS-only traffic will redirect all non-secure HTTP requests to HTTPS ports.
-HTTPS uses the TLS/SSL protocol to provide a secure connection which is both encrypted and authenticated.
+Enabling HTTPS-only traffic redirects all non-secure HTTP requests to HTTPS ports.
+HTTPS uses the TLS/SSL protocol to provide a secure connection that is both encrypted and authenticated.
 It is therefore important to support HTTPS for the security benefits.

 Impact

 When it is enabled, every incoming HTTP request is redirected to the HTTPS port.
-This means an extra level of security will be added to the HTTP requests made to the app.
+This adds an extra level of security to the HTTP requests made to the app.

 Audit